Patrick Mannelly

 Patrick Mannelly (born April 18, 1975) is an American former professional football long snapper who played for the Chicago Bears of the National Football League (NFL).
 He played college football for the Duke Blue Devils and was selected by Chicago in the sixth round of the 1998 NFL draft.
 Mannelly played with the Bears for 16 years before retiring in 2014.

-He is considered one of the top long snappers in modern-day football, a title given to him by sports columnist Rick Gosselin and special teams NFL agent Kevin Gold.
+He is considered the top long snapper in modern-day football, a title given to him by sports columnist Rick Gosselin and special teams NFL agent Kevin Gold.

 The Patrick Mannelly Award is presented to the top NCAA Division I Football Bowl Subdivision senior long snapper.

 Early life

 Mannelly attended Marist School in Atlanta, Georgia, where he was a letterman in football and basketball.
 In football, he was invited to the Georgia–Florida All-Star game after his senior season.
 Mannelly graduated from Marist School in 1993.

 College career

 Mannelly attended Duke University and was a four-year starter at long snapper and a two-year starter on the offensive line.
 He missed a majority of senior year due to a mysterious hip injury.
 In Mannelly's final college game he went up against Mel Tucker; 15 years later Tucker would join Mannelly at the Chicago Bears and became the Bears defensive coordinator.